South-Central British Columbia, approximately 81

 Canim River Bridge on Mahood Lake Road North

-8. The view of Canim River from the bridge.
+8. A view of Canim River from the bridge.

 Canim River British Columbia Canada

-9. Whale Lake trailhead to a fishing lake arrives right after the
+9. Whale Lake trailhead to a fishing lake arrives on the

 Whale Lake Trailhead by Mahood Lake Road North near 100 Mile House BC

 10. Mahood Lake Road North splits at the 2.2 km mark.
 Stay to the right

 on the obvious main road.